scalient/playbook/README.md

 This is Scalient LLC's official repository of coding standards, suggested library use, and design patterns.
 It is the culmination of a decade of trial-and-error among the principals to write web-based software in a scale-free manner, meaning that the one does not hit a technical wall when confronted with problems of ever larger complexity.
-While it's quite an ambitious claim a solution to a significant portion of human endeavour, curing cancer is still more daunting than having a comprehensive approach to webapp design and development.

 ### License